Cocalynn/Project1-MissBunny/README.md

 ## Description

 Miss-Bunny is a game where the player has to match all card pairs in limited time.
-The games ends when all cards are matched or time is up.
+The game ends when all cards are matched or time is up.
 After that, if the player finished matching, a score will be calculated based on timer and moves count.

 ## MVP (DOM)
 - Game instruction